How should investors view Ra Medical Systems Inc. (RMED)?

-As of Friday, Ra Medical Systems Inc.’s (AMEX:RMED) stock closed at $0.19, down from $0.19 the previous day.
-While Ra Medical Systems Inc. has underperformed by -1.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RMED fell by -94.25%, with highs and lows ranging from $3.65 to $0.15, whereas the simple moving average fell by -80.62% in the last 200 days.
+As of Friday, Ra Medical Systems Inc.’s (AMEX:RMED) stock closed at $0.19, up from $0.18 the previous day.
+While Ra Medical Systems Inc. has overperformed by 3.15%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RMED fell by -94.38%, with highs and lows ranging from $3.65 to $0.15, whereas the simple moving average fell by -79.30% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now